top of page

 Camera.
 Sunscreen.
 Swimsuit.
 Watershoes.
 Okay, now that we've got the basics out of the way, here are a few must-have cruise items that'll help make your vacation more comfortable, enjoyable and memorable.

-For the first day of your cruise, pack a small carry-on bag with your travel documents, a change of clothes, bathing suit, workout clothes, and any medications you may need.
-That way you don't have to wait for your checked bags to arrive in your stateroom.
+For the initial day of your cruise, pack a small carry-on bag with travel documents, a change of clothes, bathing suit, workout clothes, and any medications you might require.
+This ensures you won't have to wait for your checked luggage to reach your stateroom.

-Shorts, t-shirts, slacks, trousers, casual skirts, blouses and sundresses are all perfect during the day, whether indoors or out.
+Shorts, t-shirts, Slacks, trousers, casual skirts, blouses, and sundresses are all ideal for daytime wear, both indoors and outdoors.

 Dinner attire...